daurydicaprio/omarchy-monitor-toggle/README.md

     ```

 2.  **Make Scripts Executable:**
-    (This ensures the scripts have the correct permissions after cloning)
     ```sh
     chmod +x install.sh toggle-monitor lid-manager
     ```

 3.  **Run the Installer:**
     ```sh

     ./install.sh
     ```

-After installation, **Reload Hyprland** (`Super + M` > `Reload`) to activate all features.
+After installation, **Reload Hyprland** to activate all features.

 ---

 ### 🔧 Prerequisite: `logind.conf`

-For the automatic lid close detection to work reliably, your system must not suspend or hibernate when the lid is closed.
-You need to tell `systemd-logind` to pass the event to the desktop environment.
+For the automatic lid control to work, your system must not suspend when the lid is closed.
+You need to tell `systemd-logind` to ignore the event.

-1. Edit the file with `sudo nano /etc/systemd/logind.conf`.
+1. Edit the file: `sudo nano /etc/systemd/logind.conf`.
-2. Find the line `#HandleLidSwitch=suspend` and change it to:
-    ```
-    HandleLidSwitch=ignore
-    ```
+2. Change or add the line: `HandleLidSwitch=ignore`.
-3. Save the file and **reboot** your system for the change to take effect.
+3. Save the file and **reboot**.

 ---